-I thoroughly enjoyed A Quiet Place, even though I can’t stomach horror movies.
-Thank Thor RunPee Sis craves those films, or I don’t think we’d have Peetimes for them.
+I thoroughly enjoyed A Quiet Place, even though I can’t do horror movies.
 But, you know what?
 A Quiet Place isn’t really straight-up horror — or more accurately, it’s a sub-unit of such: scary suspense.
-And those are perfectly fine viewing for movie-goers who don’t enjoy being frightened witless, or mentally disturbed after bedtime.
+And those are perfectly fine viewing for movie-goers who don’t enjoy being frightened witless or mentally disturbed after bedtime.
 I can do suspense.
-After all, Alien and Signs are among my favorite films.
+After all, Aliens and Signs are among my favorite films.
 Take heart, and see this movie if you’re unsure.

-If this was an art-film made to showcase a dialog and soundtrack-free production, or an old-timey silent film, I wouldn’t be interested.
-The only things I could previously appreciate was a silent (and also scary) TV episode of Buffy: The Vampire Slayer.
-As it was, I was entirely, and enjoyably, gripped.
+If this was an art film made to showcase a dialog and soundtrack-free production, or an old-timey silent film, I wouldn’t be interested.
+The only thing I could previously appreciate was a silent (and also scary) TV episode of Buffy: The Vampire Slayer — the enchanting episode called ‘Hush’.
+As it was, I was entirely, and enjoyably, gripped by A Quiet Place.

 That’s all one needs for the story, and we’ve guessed most of that by this point.